 The Salt and Pepper Shaker Museum is a one-of-a-kind place that is located within a cozy, wood-built shopping center.
 This place, as you might guess it, is the country’s largest collection of salt and pepper shakers.
 It also has a sister location in Alicante, Spain, operated by the same family.
 Each of these two museums houses over 20,000 salt and pepper shaker combinations.

 The Salt and Pepper Shaker Museum began as a small personal collection that Andrea and Rolf Ludden began in the 1980s after finding themselves in need of a new pair of shakers.
 The search never seemed to end and within a few short decades, the family found themselves with thousands upon thousands of unique models spanning every decade since the invention of salt and pepper shakers (which you can learn about at one of the museum’s exhibits).
 The elder Andrea Ludden opened the Spanish museum and her daughter, also Andrea, the museum near Pigeon Forge.

 For some, the idea of a large collection of salt and pepper shakers might seem quirky at best, but not worth a trip.
 But there really is more than meets the eye here.
 The Salt and Pepper Shaker Museum has shakers from around the world, and around time.
 As such it offers unique glimpses of different cultures and times, making it so that walking through each exhibit feels like walking through time as you see how people, interests, even morals changed and evolved.

-Still not convinced it’s worth a peek in?
-Well, consider that admission for those ages 12 and over (those younger are free) is just $3 and once admitted, you can put that $3 towards the purchase of any salt and pepper shaker available for sale at the gift shop.
+Still not convinced it’s worth a peek?
+Well, consider that admission for those ages 12 and over (those younger are free) is just $3, and once admitted, you can put that $3 towards the purchase of any salt and pepper shaker available for sale at the gift shop.
 In other words, you can enjoy a unique museum and take home a souvenir with a story at one convenient stop!

 Visit Goats on the Roof